wttech/gradle-aem-plugin/docs/instance-plugin.md

 Evaluate Groovy script(s) on instance(s).

-To determine instances on which scripts will be evaluated, simply use [default filtering](#instance-filtering).
+To determine instances on which scripts will be evaluated, simply use [default filtering](common-plugin.md#instance-filtering).
-Dedicated place for storing scripts is path [*\[aem/\]gradle/groovyScript*](https://github.com/Cognifide/gradle-aem-multi/tree/master/aem/gradle/groovyScript).
+Dedicated place for storing scripts is path [*src/aem/instance/groovyScript*](https://github.com/Cognifide/gradle-aem-multi/tree/master/aem/gradle/groovyScript).

 By default, task is running all scripts in alphabetical order located in subdirectory which name is a current project version.